RedisLabs/redislabs-docs/content/rc/accounts/account-settings.md

 ]
 ---

-To review or manage the settings associated with your Redis Cloud account, sign in to the [admin console](https://app.redislabs.com/) and then select **Account Settings** from the menu.
+To review or manage the settings associated with your Redis Cloud account, sign in to the [Redis Cloud console](https://app.redislabs.com/) and then select **Account Settings** from the menu.

 This displays the **Account Settings** screen: